Recently, I found some solace and guidance in this little piece by W. H. Auden

 And let our illusions die.”

+I recognize the constancy and importance of change.
+At the same time, I usually resist it--initially, at least.
 I am not one to change easily.
 But even more than changing work or situation, I resist being changed.
 One is an outward challenge; the other is an inward work.
-Change that is outward is preferable to change that is inward, particularly when inward change is what is most needed.
+Outward change is too-often opted for over change that is inward, particularly when inward change is what is most needed.
 But sometimes change of situation and inward change go together, as if calling to one another.
 But as much as I dread change, as Auden puts it, I am willing to "climb the cross of the moment" and dare to let my "illusions die."

 In the spirit of dialog, I welcome comments and/or questions.
 Click on "responses" below to post.
 They're moderated only to reduce incivility.